Our Leadership Team

 Cheryl has a Juris Doctorate from the University of Florida and a Bachelor of Arts from the University of Tampa.
 She has two amazing children.

-Photo of Deanna Brown
+Photo of Tammy Daniel

-Peer Program Coordinator
+Wendy Weissmueller, Peer Program Coordinator

 Wendy is passionate about building a strong sense of community, ending the stigma around mental illness and advocating for mental health.
 She feels strongly about supporting individuals early in their recovery.